JayCBishop/course-materials/materials/lab/3/main/README.md

 ### Retrieving Services For Current IP

-When running this program without the search term argument, instead of panicing, the program will now retrieve the client's IP through Shodan's `/tools/myip` method.
+When running this program without the search term argument, instead of panicking, the program will now retrieve the client's IP through Shodan's `/tools/myip` method.
 The program will then query `shodan/host/{ip}` with the client's ip, outputting all services on the ip.
 Here is an example command-line usage:

 `SHODAN_API_KEY=YOURAPIKEYHERE ./main`